-The University of North Carolina offers a 1-year glaucoma fellowship under faculty mentors Donald Budenz, MD, MPH, O’Rese Knight, MD and David Fleischman, MD, FACS.
+The University of North Carolina offers a 1-year glaucoma fellowship under faculty mentors Donald Budenz, MD, MPH, O’Rese Knight, MD, Meredith Klifto, MD and David Fleischman, MD, FACS.
 The fellowship provides extensive training in all aspects of the diagnosis, clinical care and surgical management of glaucoma.

 While strong clinical training is the core of the program, research opportunities (both clinical and basic science) abound.
 Our program is supplemented by the invaluable contribution of Dr. Terete Borras, a world-renowned expert in ocular gene therapy and gene delivery for glaucoma, Dr. Jean-Claude Mwanza (Research Assistant Professor in Glaucoma Diagnostic and Epidemiology Research) and Dr. Emily Gower (Associate Professor of Ocular Epidemiology).

-Surgical training will include trabeculectomy with MMC, the Ex-PRESS Glaucoma Filtration Device, glaucoma drainage implants (Ahmed and Baerveldt), combined glaucoma and cataract surgery, complex cataract surgery (small pupil, posterior synechiae, pseudoexfoliation, trauma), iris repairs, and minimally invasive glaucoma surgery including, but not limited to, Kahook Dual Blade, Trabectome, iStent, and Hydrus implants.
+Surgical training will include trabeculectomy with MMC (with and without the Ex-PRESS Glaucoma Filtration Device), glaucoma drainage implants (Ahmed, Baerveldt and ClearPath), cyclophotocoagulation, combined glaucoma and cataract surgery, complex cataract surgery (small pupil, posterior synechiae, pseudoexfoliation, trauma), iris repairs, and minimally invasive glaucoma surgery including, but not limited to, Kahook Dual Blade, Trabectome, iStent, and Hydrus implants.
 In addition, the fellow will become proficient in laser trabeculoplasty, laser peripheral iridotomy and argon laser peripheral iridoplasty.

-The fellow will participate in the teaching of residents and will serve in rotation as faculty-on-call (approximately 1 out of every 8 weeks).
+The fellow will participate in the teaching of residents and will serve in rotation as faculty-on-call.

 Each fellow is expected to complete at least one research project (clinical or basic science).
 The results of the research of every resident and fellow are presented in a two-day program held in the month of June.